Will Carruthers: Freelovebabies

 Written in Sand was written by Carruthers and the guitarist Kevin Cowen.
 It was self-recorded and released by Carruthers in 2001.

 Home Improvement for Condemned Buildings is the second Freelovebabies album, and was released in 2006.
 It is available through www.willcarruthers.com.
 It features Jonny Mattock, Kevin Cowen, Mark Refoy, Fiona McCreath, Jon Wald and Adam Fernie.
-Carruthers is making a return to live music.
-He describes his life as being "a peculiar balancing act between artistic endeavour and hard labour".

 The Brian Jonestown Massacre

-Circa 2008–2010, Carruthers has been playing bass and touring with the psychedelic band, The Brian Jonestown Massacre.
-He has featured on their previous two albums, Who Killed Sgt.
+Circa 2008–2010, Carruthers played bass and toured with the psychedelic band, The Brian Jonestown Massacre.
+He featured on their two albums, Who Killed Sgt.
 Pepper? and Aufheben.

+Playing the Bass with Three Left Hands

+In 2017 Carruthers published a memoir detailing, among other things, his experiences playing with Spacemen 3.